mcapra/nagios-rabbitmqsender/README.md

 # nagios-rabbitmqsender
-Send your Nagios notifications to RabbitMQ
+Send your Nagios XI notifications to RabbitMQ